JohnRodriguezM/hackathon/telephony/twilio-inbound-quickstart-js/README.md

-# Ultravox Twilio Inbound Call Quickstart
+# Domu Twilio Inbound Call Quickstart

-This Node.js application demonstrates how to handle inbound calls using Twilio and connect them to an Ultravox AI agent.
+This Node.js application demonstrates how to handle inbound calls using Twilio and connect them to a Domu AI agent.
 When someone calls your Twilio number, they'll be connected to an AI agent that will interact with them.

 ## Prerequisites

 - Node.js (v18 or higher)
-- An Ultravox API key
+- A Domu API key
 - A Twilio account with:
   - Account SID
   - Auth Token